ChrisCodesThings/expand-css-hex-color/README.md

 ### Return Value

-Returns the long form of the CSS color.
+Returns the long form of the CSS color code.

 ## Description